Sen. Deb Fischer talks unity, beef and more

-U.S. Sen. Deb Fischer stopped at the Star-Herald Tuesday on a statewide tour to discuss some of the projects she’s working on and give an update on what’s going on in the nation’s capitol.
+U.S. Sen. Deb Fischer stopped at the Gering Courier Tuesday on a statewide tour to discuss some of the projects she’s working on and give an update on what’s going on in the nation’s capitol.

 Fischer said it’s important for her to see how the communities in her state are doing.